Brushcutter and Line Trimmer Review – Includes replacement heads

 Petrol or Electric line trimmer?

-Electric line trimmers are fine for light work in a small area, close to the house and power outlet.
-Otherwise its a petrol line trimmer.
+Electric line trimmers that are corded are fine for light work in a small area, close to the house and power outlet.
+Otherwise its a battery operated line trimmer or petrol line trimmer.

 WHAT TO LOOK FOR IN A BRUSHCUTTER or LINE TRIMMER

 Determine what you will use it for.
 Look for a reputable name.
 Check out the ease of reloading the line.